 BLM Rescinds Policies that Led to Determination Requiring Federal Review of Cadiz Water Conservation, Recovery and Storage Project Spring 2017

-BLM Decision Allows Cadiz Project to Move Forward (Forthcoming, Fall 2017)
+BLM Decision Allows Cadiz Project to Move Forward (Fall 2017)

 What about the Opposition?